 Why Travel to China?

 A tour of China, one of the world's oldest civilizations, is unlike any other.
 It is rich in history, culture, and natural wonders.
-The magnificent Great Wall in Beijing, the spectacular Terracotta Warriors in historic Xi'an, the adorable giant pandas in Chengdu, and the stunning karst peaks in the scenic city of Guilin…Just come and discover the diversity of China.
+The Great Wall in Beijing, the Terracotta Warriors in historic Xi'an, the giant pandas in Chengdu, and the karst peaks in Guilin.
+Travelers from 54 countries including the United States and Canada, can benefit from the 240-hour visa-free transit policy.
+It is the perfect time to explore this mysterious great country.

 -